DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

 hermes-server:
   updateInterval: 60 # Interval between two data update, in seconds

-  # The declaration order of data types is important :
+  # The declaration order of data types is important:
   # - add/modify events will be processed in the declaration order
   # - remove events will be processed in the reversed declaration order
   datamodel: